Professor, Department of Anthropology, Barnard College

 Assistant Professor of Anthropology, Columbia University

-Vanessa Agard-Jones is a Senior Research Fellow at the Regional Institute for Population Studies, University of Ghana, and also serves on the Executive Council of Columbia University's Institute for Research on Women, Gender, and Sexuality.
+Vanessa Agard-Jones is an Assistant Professor of Anthropology, Columbia University, and also serves on the Executive Council of Columbia University's Institute for Research on Women, Gender, and Sexuality and is affiliated with the Institute for Research in African American Studies.
 She earned her Ph.D. from the joint program in Anthropology and French Studies at New York University and held a postdoctoral fellowship at Columbia's Society of Fellows in the Humanities.
 From 2014-2016 she was on the faculty at Yale University.